PR0M3TH3AN/SkyflowWebsite/README.md

 # SkyflowWebsite
-A decentralized drag and drop web builder
+The landing page for a decentralized drag and drop web builder

 # HNS Domain
 http://skyflow.kco.hns.to/